What is Avian Influenza?

 What can the broader community do to help reduce the risk of Avian Influenza?

-For more information on quarantine restrictions for international travellers, importers and exporters, please visit the Australian Government's Department of Agriculture - Biosecurity website.
+For more information on biosecurity restrictions for international travellers, importers and exporters, please visit the Australian Government's website:

 Does DPIPWE do any AI surveillance in wild birds?